 From Bob Dylan to Elvis Presley: Quentin Tarantino created a list of his 10 favourite albums of all time

-As we’re all searching for new playlists as the self-isolation efforts continue, we’re dipping back into the Far Out Magazine vault to deliver a selection of albums curated by Quentin Tarantino.
+As we’re all searching for new playlists while music venues keep their doors closed, we’re dipping back into the Far Out Magazine vault to deliver a selection of albums curated by Quentin Tarantino.

 Tarantino has long been celebrated for his use of music in his films, his repeated combination songs from the 1960s and 1970s have dominated soundtracks on most of his projects.
 For Tarantino, however, the music choice begins at home when formulating his next film, deciding on the tracks used for the opening and closing credits before anything else.